pk.org: Articles

 The Mouse (1960s)

-Douglas Engelbart invented the computer mouse in 1964 and demonstrated it at the famous "Mother of All Demos" in 1968.
-The device was originally called an "X-Y Position Indicator for a Display System" but got its nickname because the tail-like cord resembled a mouse's tail.
+Douglas Engelbart invented the computer mouse in 1964 while exploring ways to augment human intellect.
+He demonstrated it at the famous "Mother of All Demos" in 1968, along with hypertext, collaborative editing, and video conferencing.
+The device was originally called an "X-Y Position Indicator for a Display System" but got its nickname because the cord resembled a tail.

 Bitmapped Displays (1970s)